ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 result nodelist, which are then combined by algorithm *combine1* into the result of the selector.

-> Discussion: We haven't decided yet whether there is only one
+> Discussion (D2): We haven't decided yet whether there is only one
 > *combine1* or a choice, with for instance simple concatenation and
 > concatenation with duplicate removal, based on a definition of
 > duplicate, are candidates.